jay-johnson/deploy-to-kubernetes/README.rst

     <a href="https://asciinema.org/a/193476?autoplay=1" target="_blank"><img src="https://asciinema.org/a/193476.png"/></a>

-.. note:: Postgres, pgAdmin4 and Redis use persistent volumes to store data outside the Kubernetes cluster using NFS-mounted volumes
+.. note:: Postgres, pgAdmin4 and Redis use Rook Ceph persist data

 Here are the commands to deploy Postgres, Redis, Nginx Ingress, and pgAdmin4 in the cluster: